warestack/cc/Class-2/lab2-part0.md

 #### Step 1: Install Visual Studio Code

-1. Open your browser and go to the official download page: <a href="https://code.visualstudio.com/" target="_blank">Download Visual Studio Code</a>
+1. Open your browser and go to the official download page: [Download Node.js](https://nodejs.org/en/download){:target="_blank" rel="noopener noreferrer"}

    VS Code is a free code editor widely used for web development.